nkwachiabel/Process-Mining-Helpdesk-of-an-Italian-coy/README.md

 * <b>First Call Resolution Rate</b>: This is basically the opposite of the recurrence rate.
 This looks at those tickets that were resolved on the first call.
 * <b>Escalation rate</b>: This rate looks at the amount of cases which requires escalation.
 Only 2% of all tickets raised requires escalation.
 While the escalation rate is low, it is surprising that the recurrence rate is high.
 This reinforces the fact that the low level agents should be trained on when to escalate issues to reduce the recurrence rate.
 * <b>Connections table</b>: This table shows all the possible preceding and succeeding activities in the dataset.
 Here, there are 52 unique connections between 14 activities.
 This also gives us a glance of where there are movements between activities which should not have happened and how many times they happen.
 For example, we can see that
     - <i>Resolve ticket</i> was followed by <i>Closed</i> 4,479 times i.e., in all tickets.
-We can also see that
     - <i>Assign seriousness</i> was followed by <i>Assign seriousness</i> 438 times,
     - <i>Resolve ticket</i> was followed by <i>Resolve ticket</i> 246 times,
     - <i>Wait</i> was followed by <i>Wait</i> 101 times,
     - <i>Take in charge ticket</i> was followed by <i>Take in charge ticket</i> 96 times
     - <i>Closed</i> was followed by <i>Closed</i> 14 times

 This shows a possible improvement area in the software to avoid reassigning the same activities to the same ticket multiple times.
+This can also indicate repetitive activities.

 * <b>Variant analysis</b>: The variant analysis starts by identifying the trace of activities in sequential order that each order request follows.
 After this, similar traces were grouped into process variants.
 This analysis shows that there are 193 different variants.
 That is 193 different process a ticket follows from start to finish.
   * Out of the 193 variants, 111 variants occured once, 22 variants occured twice and 11 variants occured thrice.
 Given that we do not have only one variant, this does not mean that a lot of variants are wrong.
 A ticket may follow various process to be resolved, hence the various variants.
 However, a lot of variants means that there is a need for a more standardized process.